CDP-Workshop/CDP/README.md

 Clone the git repository (change GIT_REPO_NAME): `git clone GIT_REPO_NAME`

-Make sure to have the ruby header files installed on your system, then:
+Make sure to have the ruby header files installed on your system.
+Navigate to the docs foldler, then:

 `gem install bundler`